Lady Joanna Thornhill (Endowed) Primary School

 Spellings - Every Wednesday, the children will receive a new spelling list.
 Please support your children with practising these.

 Topic - Every term, the children will receive a topic grid with provides them with a range of activities relating to that term's topic.
 The children are welcome to complete as many as they wish!

 As always, please check the website and Class Dojo regularly for updates.

-In term 1, our PE days are on Tuesday and Wednesday.
+In Term 1, our PE days are on Monday, Wednesday and Thursday.
 Everyone must wear a school PE kit and suitable trainers.
-Children will need to bring their PE kits into school ready for the first Monday (6th September) back.
+Children can come into school in their PE kits on these days.

 Finally, we will continue to use Class Dojo to communicate with parents and to provide any necessary updates with the classes, as well as updating the school website on the class pages.

 Mrs Kinnear, Mrs Williams and Mrs Lloyd